john-courter-lu/guided-resilience-capstone/README.md

 * The therapist and the patients will have different views
 * The app has a flexible layout for the UI
 * The app has legible colors, margins, padding, and font sizes.
-## PROJECT MVP FEATURES
-* The user can register and login with an email and a password
-* The patients can SEE their own message history with the therapist
-* The patients can CREATE a new message to send to the therapist with a form
-* The therapist can CREATE a new message to send to a patient with a form
-* The therapist can SEE her message history with all the patients
-* The therapist can SELECT the recipient of the message from a list of patients with a radio button group
-* The therapist can SEE  a directory of her patients
-* The therapist can FIND a specific patient
-* The therapist can EDIT/UPDATE a patient’s treatment plan with a form, including a <select> element
-* The therapist can DELETE  a patient’s profile (Complete Therapy)
-* The therapist and the patients will have different views
-* The app has a flexible layout for the UI
-* The app has legible colors, margins, padding, and font sizes.

 ## PROJECT ADDITIONAL FEATURES
 * A home page showcasing the therapist’s credentials for personal branding